JoelAngels/JoelAngels/README.md

 ### Hi there 👋, I'm Joel Angel.

-I am really passionate about Frontend Engineering and Design and currently I'm looking for opportunities where Companies can fully use my skills for the success of the organization.
+I am really passionate about Frontend Engineering and Design and currently I'm open for opportunities where Companies can fully use my skills for the success of the organization.

 ## Skills
 * ⚛ React / Redux / Next JS / TypeScript / React Native